mavleo96/promo-optimization-engine/REFERENCE.md

 # Promo Optimization Engine

 ## What's This?
-A promo optimization solution we built for the **AB InBev global analytics hackathon**!
+A promo optimization solution we built for the **AB InBev Global Analytics Hackathon**!
 This repo contains our refactored version.

 ## Team: Simpson's Paradox
 - Vijayabharathi Murugan